 What better way to help the birds than with native planting!
-Audubon Great Lakes and the local Audubon chapters will host this special native plant sale Friday through Sunday at the festival grounds.
+Audubon chapters will host this special native plant sale Friday through Sunday at the festival grounds.
 Some of the plants that will be on hand include royal catchfly, milkweed, wild columbine, and black-eyed Susan.
 Also, be sure to visit the native plant sale booth for mini workshops.
 Audubon will have plant experts to help you find the best native plants for your garden.

 Festival Headliner: Adriaan Michiel Dokter

 3 Billion Birds Lost: A Biodiversity Crisis

 FREE/ 11:30 – 12:30pm / Dunes Visitor Center + LIVE STREAM